D. H. Lehmer: Later years

 Lehmer continued to be active for many years.
 When John Selfridge was at Northern Illinois University he twice invited Lehmer and Emma to spend a semester there.
 One year Selfridge arranged that Erdős and Lehmer taught a course together on Research Problems in the Theory of Numbers.
 Lehmer taught the first eight weeks and then Erdős taught the remainder.
-Erdős didn't often teach a course, and he said, "You know it wasn't that difficult.
+Erdős did not often teach a course, and he said, "You know it wasn't that difficult.
 The only problem was being there."

 Lehmer had quite a wit.
 On the occasion of the first Asilomar number theory conference, which became an annual event (now called West Coast Number Theory), Lehmer, as the organizer, was inspecting the facilities of the Asilomar Conference Grounds—basically a wooden building on the beach.
-Someone said they couldn't find a blackboard and Lehmer spotted some curtains in the middle of the wall.
+Someone said they could not find a blackboard and Lehmer spotted some curtains in the middle of the wall.
 Moving the curtains aside revealed a very small blackboard, whereupon Lehmer said "Well, I guess we won't be doing any analytic number theory!"